MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventcreate.md

 ### -param Device

-TBD - A WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD
+TBD - An existing WDFDEVICE object (described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD

 ### -param Object

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the event.
+TBD - An ACXAUDIOMODULE object that is described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects) that will be associated with the event.

 ### -param Attributes